lookingforcharlie/portfolio_next/README.md

 ## Expected Update

-- [ ] Contact Form: clear the input area after submit
+- [ ] Fix Contact Form: clear the input area after submit
 - [ ] Change the color of icons in footer
+- [ ] Redesign the Skills section
+- [ ] Update the content of Experience
+- [ ] Rewrite About content
+- [ ] Fix the FlashCards project
+- [ ] Modify the bg color for dark mode
+- [ ] Modify the bg color for light mode
+- [ ] Add projects for backup
+- [ ] Modify the motion effect for Projects section